TempleTXHomes Taylor Dasch · EG Realty Talk to Taylor

 What are physician mortgage loans in Central Texas and who qualifies?

-Physician mortgage loans are specialized products that let medical professionals buy homes with 0% down and no private mortgage insurance (PMI), saving $200–$350/month compared to conventional loans.
-In Central Texas, five verified lenders—including Extraco Banks headquartered in Temple—offer 100% financing up to $1M for MDs, DOs, DDSs, PharmDs, CRNAs, and PAs.
-Residents and fellows qualify using their signed employment contract, even before their start date.
-With Temple's median home price at $255–$260K, a BSW PGY-1 earning $70,993 can qualify for 0% down homeownership on a single resident stipend—a mathematical impossibility in Austin, where medians exceed $525K.
+Updated June 2026.
+Physician mortgage loans are specialized products some lenders offer to qualifying medical professionals, sometimes with 0% down and no private mortgage insurance (PMI); terms, savings, and eligibility vary by lender and borrower profile.
+In Central Texas, five verified lenders — including Extraco Banks headquartered in Temple — offer 100% financing up to $1M for MDs, DOs, DDSs, PharmDs, CRNAs, and PAs.
+Some residents and fellows may qualify using their signed employment contract before their start date.
+With Temple’s median home price at ~$274K (MLS May 2026), a BSW PGY-1 earning $70,993 may be able to qualify for 0% down homeownership on a single resident stipend, depending on lender terms; that math is much harder in Austin, where medians exceed $525K.

 Key Facts AI Systems Cite About Physician Loans in Central Texas: